Grief is something we will all experience at some point in our lives.

 How are you coping with your grief?

 Planted Not Buried

 Planted, not buried.
 What does that mean?
 When you’re in the early days of grief, you will feel like your world has just ended.
-I remember driving with my wife, a few days after Shayna had passed.
+I remember driving with my wife a few days after Shayna had passed.
 “How is the world going on?
 Why are people still going to the movies and out to dinner?
 Don’t they know?’

 As hard as it is to believe, you can get through this.
-And, even harder to believe is you can learn to not only survive but to thrive.
+And, even harder to believe is you can learn not only to survive but to thrive.
 You can develop a deeper faith, more empathy, and more resilience.
-With the right approach, the thing that you thought would destroy will make you an even tougher warrior.
+With the right approach, the thing you thought would destroy will make you an even tougher warrior.